osmancakir/osmancakirioblog/content/python/python_1_introduction.md

 ### Tuples

 The main difference between tuples and lists is that the values in tuples are immutable!.
-Tuples are created with paranthesis notatiton. ()
+Tuples are created with paranthesis notatiton `()`.

 ```python